WebOrigami/docs/src/content/cli/intro2.md

 Hello, Alice.
 ```

 In this path syntax, the first path segment (`greet`) will be looked up in the current scope.
-All subsequent path segments (like `Alice`) are used as is.
+All subsequent path segments (like `Alice`) are treated as plain text.
 Otherwise, both ways of passing arguments behave the same.

 This means you can also explicitly invoke a function like `greet` by adding a trailing slash: